 Cluster showers and flooding

 If there is a lot of rainfall in a short period of time, flooding can occur.
-We do our best to limit this, but it is not always possible.
+We do our best to limit this, but that is not always possible.
 Flooding can be caused by heavy rain, downpours, or high groundwater levels.

 Nuisance caused by flooding